 IMCA’s full-time secretariat provides management and administrative support for the association’s business.

-He has wide experience in marine contracting and played a senior role in the development of the integrated subsea construction business model in the early-1990s with the formation of Coflexip Stena Offshore, which subsequently became Technip.
+He has wide experience in marine contracting and played a senior role in the development of the integrated subsea construction business model with the formation of Coflexip Stena Offshore, which subsequently became Technip.
 He was the CEO of Perry Tritech based in the USA and latterly Executive VP of Technip’s SURF Product Line based in France.
-After 15 years with Technip, he joined Stolt Offshore in 2003 (later renamed Acergy) as Chief Technology Officer within the executive management team, with a broad portfolio covering engineering, R&D, SCM, and an extensive fleet renewal programme.
+In 2003 he joined Stolt Offshore in 2003 in London (later renamed Acergy) as Chief Technology Officer within the executive management team, with a broad portfolio covering engineering, R&D, SCM, and an extensive fleet renewal programme.
 In 2011 Acergy merged with Subsea 7 and he took on the role of Senior VP for Engineering and Project Management.
-He joined IMCA in October 2015.
+He joined IMCA as CEO in October 2015.

 Mark joined the IMCA secretariat in February 2012 from Charles Taylor Consulting, where he worked as a senior surveyor and divisional director in the safety and loss prevention department.
 His work involved carrying out ship condition surveys prior to and during entry into P&I insurance cover, writing various technical and safety articles for the safety and loss department publications.

 Mark worked for over 25 years as a marine engineer on bulk carriers and diving support vessels, ultimately sailing to the rank of chief engineer.
 He has worked as an engineer superintendent for a product tanker company which involved dry dockings, general repairs and the daily running of the fleet and also as a consultant marine engineer, specialising in FMEAs and retro-fit specifications.

 His wealth of experience in the maritime engineering field benefits not only the work programme of the IMCA Marine Division, but also the other members of the technical team.